 The subgrantee selection process for BEAD will begin following approval of Volume 2 of Virginia's Initial Proposal by NTIA or following the completion of the BEAD challenge process and publishing of a finalized list of unserved and underserved locations, and unserved community anchor institutions, whichever is later.
-At this point, the Office of Broadband will email its stakeholders, notifying them of the start of the 60-day letter of intent window.
-This notification will be provided at least 7 days in advance of the start of this letter of intent window.
-At the start of this application phase, the Office of Broadband will begin accepting letters of intent over a 60-calendar day period to outline plans to provide last-mile services, including middle-mile networks, equipment, or other investments required to deliver last-mile service to eligible areas across of the Commonwealth.
+At this point, the Office of Broadband will begin accepting letters of intent over a 60-calendar day period to outline plans to provide last-mile services, including middle-mile networks, equipment, or other investments required to deliver last-mile service to eligible areas across of the Commonwealth.

 This letter of intent must include high level information about the applicant and a general statement of qualification for expanding broadband infrastructure to unserved and underserved locations, as well as unserved community anchor institutions under the Broadband Equity, Access, and Deployment Program.
-This letter of intent shall not exceed two pages in length and should be submitted to the Office of Broadband via email at broadband@dhcd.virginia.gov.
-The Office of Broadband will notify stakeholders of the opening of this letter of intent period through communication via existing email networks and databases and post this opportunity publicly on the Office of Broadband's website.
-If stakeholders do not currently receive communications from the Department of Housing and Community Development's Office of Broadband granding programs and guidelines, stakeholders should contact broadband@dhcd.virginia.gov to be added to this database.
+This letter of intent shall not exceed two pages in length.

-Prospective subgrantees must submit this letter of intent to be eligible to apply in the BEAD subgrantee selection process for broadband deployment.
+Applicants must submit this letter of intent to be eligible to apply in the BEAD subgrantee selection process for broadband deployment.
 This letter of intent will be publicly posted within 10 calendar days of the deadline on the Virginia Telecommunication Initiative webpage.
-As an attachment to this letter of intent, prospective subgrantees must include a list of counties and cities that the prospective subgrantee may expand broadband access in under the BEAD program.
-As with any information required to be submitted by applicants under BEAD, prospective subgrantees may request1 this list of counties and cities be exempt from the Freedom of Information Act.
+As an attachment to this letter of intent, Applicants must include a list of counties and cities that the prospective subgrantee may expand broadband access in under the BEAD program.
+As with any information required to be submitted by applicants under BEAD, Applicants may request1 this list of counties and cities be exempt from the Freedom of Information Act.
 Eligible subgrantees will not be required to submit an application in all counties and cities listed in this letter of intent process; however, applications may not be submitted in counties or cities not listed on a provider's letter of intent.2